 Students are asked to consider and engage carefully crafted questions as their window into “the Great Conversation.”
 Occasionally, the teacher will present biographical, literary, and historical context through brief lectures, but all other classes are seminar-style discussions on the classical texts.
 Students are assessed for their curiosity, participation, and diligence during discussions, as well as by means of short response papers, essays, and occasional quizzes.

-This class is paired with our middle-school course on ancient history, taught by the same teacher and scheduled back-to-back with that course in a “block.”
+This class is paired with our middle-school course on ancient history, taught by the same teacher, and scheduled back-to-back with that course in a “block.”
 Students who take both courses receive a discount.
-This course may also be taken as standalone literature study.
+This course may also be taken as a standalone literature study.
 Because of this arrangement, and the nature of history and literature, there will necessarily be overlap between the two classes.
 This integrative experience of history and literature is one of the benefits of the classical model.

 Placement: Please read about our new process above.